kernel-cyrus/lightbox/README.md

 An aarch64 qemu running and debug environment for both linux and android common kernel.

+All the stuff are intergrated and configured ready to run.

 The envionment include:
 - prebuilt aarch64 qemu excutables
 - prebuilt aarch64 gdb with tui enabled